jerryxyx/MonteCarlo/README.md

 Date: 2018/06/19

+*Note: The advanced Marckdown features such as math expression may not be compatible in GitHub, please see README.pdf instead if you want more details*

 ## 1 Introduction

 This is a Python Notebook about optimal hedged Monte Carlo (OHMC) in option pricing.
 We invoke this method to price European options and make comparison with regular Monte Carlo and Black-Scholes formula.